 Some mini-splits and multi-splits are straight-cool systems, while others are heat pumps equipped to provide heating as well as cooling.

-Aside from preventing temperature disputes, zone-level cooling control also spells energy efficiency.
-Just raising the temperature in unoccupied rooms can save you money in cooling costs – without sacrificing your comfort.
+Besides preventing temperature disputes, zone-level cooling control also spells energy efficiency.
+By simply raising the temperature in unoccupied rooms, you can money in cooling costs – without sacrificing your comfort.
 This is only one of the ways you can save by going ductless.

 In our experience we’ve found that the best applications for ductless systems are:

 - Rooms or spaces without existing ductwork, or where installing or extending ductwork is not possible, too costly or too invasive.
 This includes:

 - Room additions, guest houses and mother-in-law apartments